We all know that keeping an immaculate house is not my thing. One thing I fail to do is tidy up each day. (Working on

 Until I find an app, I will log what rooms/areas/tasks I have completed to remind me of where the holes are in my plan.
 Once the office, laundry room, and my bedroom are decluttered and reorganized I will move to one of the more common housekeeping routine checklists.

-No, I am not talking about looking in a meeting and telling myself I am the Queen of Clean!
+No, I am not talking about looking in a mirror and telling myself I am the Queen of Clean!
 That would make me laugh every morning which might be a good thing.
 I remind myself and the kids out loud how the living room and kitchen looked right before the guests arrived and how much we liked it.
 The whole family.
 It was less stressful for the family when the room was picked up and tidy.